Skip to content

 Romance scams

-Scammers were initially form a deep connection with you, in order to gain your trust and allow you to develop strong feelings for them.
+Criminals initially form a deep connection with you, in order to gain your trust and allow you to develop strong feelings for them.

-Once they have this, they will ask for financial help, often the scammer will state they live in a different country and need money to cover the expense of their flights, or they need help to look after a relative or they are in trouble legally.
+Once they have this, they will ask for financial help, often the criminal will state they live in a different country and need money to cover the expense of their flights, or they need help to look after a relative or they are in trouble legally.

 It is important to never send money or purchase something on behalf of someone you have only met online.